 We decided that since we were working on this long-distance (she lives on the west coast, and we're on the east coast), a layer cake would be the way to go so that we could have a fun, scrappy, yet still coordinated look.
 V&Co's Simply Color line was perfect - lots of fun patterns in great colors.

-Each of the eight grandchildren are represented by their handprint.
-The tiny hot pink, unnamed hands belong to our youngest daughter - we hadn't picked out her name yet :)
+hot pink, unnamed hands belong to our youngest daughter - we hadn't picked out her name

 I had only done machine applique once before, so this quilt certainly stretched my abilities.